RoboSubLA/SeniorDesign21-22/sensing_and_actuation/readme.md

 # Sensing And Actuation
-This folder contains code for the Sensing and Controls Node.
+This folder contains code for the Sensing and Actuation Node.

 You can use `dummydata.py` file for testing purposes.